Nimit746/DSA-Project-/README.md

 3. Remove Duplicates: The system can remove duplicate contacts based on phone numbers.
 4. Save and Exit: Users can save all contacts to a file named "contacts.txt" and exit the program.
 5. Remove a Contact: Users can remove a specific contact by entering the corresponding phone number.
+6. Search Contact: Users can search the contact by entering the name of the person.
-6. Exit without Saving: Users can exit the program without saving any changes.
+7. Exit without Saving: Users can exit the program without saving any changes.

 Implementation Details:

 1. The Contact struct represents individual contacts with name and phoneNumber members.
-2. The Solution class provides a removeDuplicates function to remove duplicate contacts from a vector of contacts.
+2. The Solution class provides a removeDuplicates function to remove duplicate contacts from a vector of contacts and a searchContact function to search a contact from a vector .
 3. The saveToFile function saves all contacts to a file named "contacts.txt".
 4. The main function implements the program's menu-driven interface, allowing users to interact with the contact management system.